Snap A Pic of These Tax Deductions Photographers Can Take

 Training & Education

-If you had to pay for licensing or classes in support of a license or certification, those are tax-deductible.
+If you had to pay for licensing or classes in support of a license or certification, those are also tax-deductible.

 Other Common Business Expenses